Socket preservation: Technique

 Socket preservation is completed at the time of extraction.
 After removal of the tooth, the gum is elevated away from the bone, the socket is thoroughly cleansed, and antibiotic powder may be used.
 A barrier membrane is then fastened to the gum, the socket is packed with bone grafting material and the wound closed over the barrier membrane.
-Where the barrier membrane does not dissolve, it is removed approximately 30 days after placement, and the graft becomes incorporated into the healing bone between 3–9 months later.
+Where the barrier membrane does not dissolve, it is removed approximately 30 days after placement, and the graft becomes incorporated into the healing bone 3–9 months later.